russell-archer/StoreHelperDemo/README.md

 ![](./readme-assets/StoreHelperDemo103.png)

-- Notice that `StoreHelper` and the `swift-collections` package (which is a dependency for `StoreHelper`) have been added to the project
+- Notice that the `StoreHelper` and `swift-collections` (which is a dependency for `StoreHelper`) packages have been added to the project
 - If you expand the `StoreHelper` package you'll be able to see the source:

 ![](./readme-assets/StoreHelperDemo104.png)